Skip to article frontmatterSkip to article content

 Stability Analysis

-The convergence theorem tells us that errors are bounded as h0h \to 0.
-But in practice, we use a fixed step size h>0h > 0.
-The question becomes: does the error recurrence
+The convergence theorem guarantees that errors vanish as h0h \to 0.
+But in practice we use a fixed step size.
+Can errors grow from step to step?

-For real λ<0\lambda < 0: stability requires 2hλ0-2 \leq h\lambda \leq 0, so:
+For real λ<0\lambda < 0, stability requires 2hλ0-2 \leq h\lambda \leq 0, giving the step-size restriction

 h2λh \leq \frac{2}{|\lambda|}

-Forward Euler is conditionally stable—the step size is restricted by the problem’s eigenvalues.
+Forward Euler is conditionally stable: the step size is restricted by the problem’s eigenvalues.

 Limitations